Self-study module: Leave No One Behind

 This self-study module provides a mix of webpages, scientific papers, digital lectures, and videos on the general theme of Leave No One Behind.

-The module consists of 10 references of which you are to select the 5 you find most relevant and study the references at your own pace during Ideation (before 1 May 2023).
+The module consists of 10 references of which you are to select the 5 you find most relevant and study the references at your own pace during Ideation.

 You are encouraged to expand your investigations beyond the module, and to seek advice and inspiration from the peers and experts you meet during Ideation.